Filmphonic.comTextTransparentBlack_356x40

 They’re all ultimately led by great Ralph Fiennes who bears the greatest burden within the narrative and for the film overall, as he masterfully inhabits a stoic and considered character who’s a reluctant leader and religious “manager”, forced to put his own crisis of conscience on the back burner for the sake of the lofty institution he represents and keep it from falling apart, trying to steer a great ship objectively yet still succumbing to a personal ideological course.

 It’s fair to say that ‘Conclave’ is centred in a progressive view of the world and its narrative is clearly skewed toward a liberal reformist approach.
 Ultimately espousing a view of spiritual stewardship that’s anchored in a profound change for the Vatican and aligned with modern political ideologies, a modernist view of Catholicism that’s perhaps a tad naïve and quixotic, and yet arguably more aligned with the original teachings of Christ than what the institution has become.
-As such it might divide audiences or put some off, particularly given the very topical and fanciful final twist, but if you can get over the politics or roll with the ideology baked into the narrative, this is a thoroughly gripping, expertly crafted character drama and well balanced and political thriller that subverts expectations and is more than worth the price of admission.
+As such it might divide audiences or put some off, particularly given the very topical and fanciful final twist, but if you can get over the politics or roll with the ideology baked into the narrative, this is a thoroughly gripping, expertly crafted character drama and a well balanced political thriller that subverts expectations and is more than worth the price of admission.

 The Bottom Line…